awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 In the case of any decryption failure, the operation MUST zero out any available but unreleaed plaintext.
-The customer MUST understand that all released plaintext is unverified until the operation completes and succeeds.
+The customer MUST understand that all released plaintext is cannot be considered signed data until the operation completes and succeeds.
 The customer MUST discard any released plaintext if the operation fails, and MUST roll back any processing done with that released plaintext.
 This change states these security considerations.

-We should consider improvements to the format to further reduce or eliminate the need to release unverified plaintext in the streaming use case, however that is outside the scope of this document.
+We should consider improvements to the format to further reduce or eliminate the need to release of such plaintext in the streaming use case, however that is outside the scope of this document.

 ### How and when does the header information become available?

 Any information from the header MUST NOT be released before the message header is authenticated.

-In the one-shot case, the operation MUST verify the whole message before outputting the header information.
+In the one step case, the operation MUST verify the whole message before outputting the header information.

-In the streaming case, the operation SHOULD release header information before the message is verified, and it MUST be interpreted as unverified data.
+In the streaming case,
+the operation SHOULD release header information before the message signature is verified, and it MUST NOT be interperted as signed data until the operation completes successfully.

 This is important to release because a common use case for the header information is to check the data within it in order to ensure that the correct thing is being decrypted.